Northern and Eastern Railway: Leased to the Eastern Counties Railway

-On 25 October 1843 an agreement facilitated by G. P. Bidder was reached by the ECR and N&ER, and from 1 January 1844 the entire N&ER system was leased to the ECR for 999 years; the arrangement was formally ratified by Parliament in May 1844.
+On 25 October 1843 an agreement facilitated by G. P. Bidder was reached by the ECR and N&ER, and from 1 January 1844 the entire N&ER system was leased to the ECR for 999 years; the arrangement was formally ratified by the Northern and Eastern Railway Act 1844 (7 & 8 Vict. c. xx) in May 1844.
 The ECR was to pay the N&ER 5% annually on the £970,000 capital cost of building the line, and profits would be apportioned.
 The N&ER continued as a nominally independent company, receiving the lease charges but not operating any railway; eventually it merged into the Great Eastern Railway in 1902.